HiPCTProject/stack-to-chunk/README.md

 [licence-badge]:            https://img.shields.io/badge/License-BSD_3--Clause-blue.svg
 <!-- prettier-ignore-end -->

-Convert stacks of images to chunked datasets
+Convert stacks of images to a chunked zarr dataset that can be used for visualisation with [neuroglancer](https://github.com/google/neuroglancer).

 ## About